Yoshihiro Togashi: Style

-Manga critic Jason Thompson stated that "Togashi is no ordinary mangaka; he does things his own way", furthering that his first one-shots were a mix of school comedy and "splatter-film horror references".
-At age 24, Togashi created a hit with the supernatural fighting comedy YuYu Hakusho, one of the "obvious imitators" of the Dragon Ball formula of "start out as a comedy and then, once the readers like the characters, have them kick the crap out of each other".
+Manga critic Jason Thompson stated that "Togashi is no ordinary mangaka; he does things his own way", further noting that Togashi's first one-shots were a mix of school comedy and "splatter-film horror references".
+At age 24, Togashi created a hit with the supernatural fighting comedy YuYu Hakusho.
 Then, rather than continue the series for as long as possible to maximize his profit, Togashi ended the series abruptly.
 He then created the "0% fighting and 100% humor" science-fiction horror manga Level E.

 Togashi's style of artwork began with screentone but gradually developed into minimalism.
 Both Rika Takahashi of EX.org and Claude J. Pelletier of Protoculture Addicts found the art style in Hunter × Hunter much simpler than YuYu Hakusho and Level E. Thompson noted that artwork during Hunter × Hunters magazine run is often "sketchy" and missing backgrounds, but Togashi goes back and fixes it for its collected tankōbon release.
 He also wrote that Togashi has a love of gore and noted that some panels in Hunter × Hunter are apparently censored for gore, being covered with screentone.

 Since 2006, Togashi has taken numerous lengthy hiatuses while serializing Hunter × Hunter.
 Some were due to illness and lower back pain, while reasons for others were never disclosed.
 In 2012, Thompson speculated that Togashi's slow output was "because he's a perfectionist who enjoys his work and wants to do things himself", noting that his assistants could potentially be called upon further.
 In his 2017 book Sensei Hakusho, which recounts his work as Togashi's assistant from 1990 to 1997, Kunio Ajino stated that Togashi was unusually generous to his staff.
 In July 2022, Togashi revealed that he was unable to sit in a chair for two years due to his back and hip problems, but was able to resume drawing by doing so while lying down.

 Manga artists Nobuhiro Watsuki and Pink Hanamori have cited Togashi and YuYu Hakusho as an influence.
 He is one of the favorite artists of Naruto author Masashi Kishimoto.
 Jujutsu Kaisen author Gege Akutami named Togashi as an influence and was inspired by YuYu Hakusho and Hunter × Hunter.